southern california | inland empire

 How It Works

 Once installed they use a variety of tactics to promote their agendas and undermine the democratic process.
-They may disrupt meetings, intimidate their colleagues, and disregard protocols to push their bigoted agendas and derail initiatives they don’t approve of.
+They may disrupt meetings16, intimidate their colleagues, and disregard protocols to push their bigoted agendas and derail initiatives they don’t approve of.

 Did You Know?